What is a quiet time?

 A note of caution: some Eastern religions that teach the principles of meditation include instructions on “emptying the mind” by concentrating on repeating a sound or a particular word over and over.
 Doing so leaves room for Satan to enter and to wreak havoc in our minds.
 Instead, Christians should follow the advice of the apostle Paul in Philippians 4:8: “Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
 Filling one’s mind with these beautiful thoughts cannot help but bring peace and please God.
 Our quiet time should be a time of transformation through the renewing of our minds (Romans 12:2), not through the emptying of them.

-The Finishing Touch by Charles R. Swindoll and Logos Bible Software.
+Recommended Resources: The Finishing Touch by Charles R. Swindoll and Logos Bible Software.

 Is it important for a Christian to have daily devotions?